 Maintenance Fees

-Take into account that lettings agents tend to charge a percentage of the rental income plus VAT.
-Nonetheless, they can seriously reduce some of the day-to-day hassles associated with buy to let investments.
+Lettings agents typically charge a percentage of the rental income plus VAT.
+However, their services can significantly reduce the day-to-day challenges associated with buy to let investments.

 Make sure you keep on top of all buy to let tax changes and fee changes.